pflynn157/Odyssey/Readme.md

 ## CppExplorer

 CppExplorer is a file explorer written in C++ using the Qt framework.
-As of version 1, it has all the key features needed by a file explorer.
-Version 1 is our first release.
-Therefore, you will not find it to be overly pratical.
-This will change very quickly, possibly the time you are reading it.
-This README will be updated to be more thorough as the program matures.
-Note: This is currently being developed on Linux; it has not been tested on any other platforms.
-However, I am designing it to be easily ported to other platforms, so Windows support is planned.
-Stay tuned!
+It has many of the features you would expect in a file explorer.
+Currently, it only runs on Linux.
+I was successful building it on Windows, but it had some issues.
+Windows support is planned, but that is down the line.
+Below are some of the current features:

+1. Tabs (If you are a Linux or Mac user, you will know how great these are)
+2. Theme icon support (pulls from the current theme)
+3. Icon by mimetype (pulls from theme)
+4. Button and text address bars
+5. History support (used with the back button)
+6. Full cut/copy/paste support, across tabs and with multiple files
+7. Trash support (move to trash and restore from trash)
+8. Application chooser for files (based on mimetype)
+9. Keyboard shortcuts
+10. Places sidebar
+11. Drive list (harddrive, usb drive, cd, etc)
+12. Background refresh

+We are currently using the QMake build system.
+We have plans to convert to CMake in the near future.
+CppExplorer is not quite ready for everyday use, but we are getting there!